parasagrawal71/Web-and-Mobile-App-Development-HandBook/React with Redux/README.md

-This folder contains "Notes" for React.
+This folder contains "Notes" for React and Redux.